LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Research Questions
 - The main aim of this research is to propose a multiclass classification methodology for the prediction of diabetes.

--This research focuses on two datasets from the laboratory of Medical City Hospital (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital) and another dataset from Vanderbilt, which is based on a study of rural African Americans in Virginia.
+- This research focuses on two datasets from the laboratory of Medical City Hospital (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital) and another dataset from Vanderbilt, which is based on a study of rural African Americans in Virginia.
--To employ different supervised multiclass classification algorithms that would accurately predict the onset of diabetes based on the predictor risk factors.
+- To employ different supervised multiclass classification algorithms that would accurately predict the onset of diabetes based on the predictor risk factors.
 -	What features are most influential in developing robust machine learning models for diabetes risk assessment?
 - What machine learning technique is optimal to create a predictive model for diabetes?
--Evaluate and compare the developed system and performance of each algorithm.
+- Evaluate and compare the developed system and performance of each algorithm.
 -	Comparing which dataset accurately predicts diabetes.

 ### Techniques:
-- Machine Learning Algorithms that will be used are:  Decision Tree, Random Forest, K-Nearest Neighbors, Naive Bayes and Support Vector Machines.
+- Machine Learning Algorithms that will be used are:  Decision Tree, Random Forest, K-Nearest Neighbors, Naive Bayes, Multinomial Logistic Regression and Support Vector Machines.

 ### Relevant tools: